joaquinbian/joaquinbian/README.md

   </p>
   <hr/>
   <h3> 📌 Weather-App </h3>
   <p>With this application you can search how is the weather of any city you want to go to.
-Also you can find a little bit of more thata if you only click on the name of the city!</p>
+Also you can find a little bit of more data if you only click on the name of the city!</p>
   <br />
   🚀 Technologies implemented: React, Redux, CSS-Modules
   <br />